 You might already be aware of the popular NPM (Node Package Manager) used as a package manager for Node, while NPX (Node Package eXecute), introduced in NPM version 5.2.0 (on August 10, 2017), an NPM package runner, is quite unpopular.

-In this article, you will learn what the NPX is, the difference between NPM and NPX, its usages, and how to install it in major Linux distributions.
+In this article, you will learn what NPX is, the difference between NPM and NPX, its usage, and how to install it in major Linux distributions.

 |Description||NPX (Node Package eXecute)|

 What is NPX for Node.js?

 Unlike the NPM, the NPX is a package runner that is used to execute Node.js packages without the need to install them first.
 If the required packages are not found locally or globally, it will download them from the NPM registry.